CDR plasma model

 The position must be a 2D/3D array.

-For specifying a height profile along \(y\) in 2D, and \(z\) in 3D.
+height profileFor specifying a height profile along \(y\) in 2D, and \(z\) in 3D.
 To include it, prepare an ASCII files with at least two columns.
 The height (in meters) must be specified in one column and the density (in units of \(m^{-3}\)) in another.
-Internally, this data is stored in a lookup table (see Chap:LookupTable1D).
-Required fields arefile
+Internally, this data is stored in a lookup table (see LookupTable1D).
+Required fields arefile, for specifying the file.height, for specifying the column that stores the height.density, for specifying the column that stores the density.min height, for trimming data to a minimum height.max height, for trimming data to a maximum height.res height, for specifying the resolution height in thechombo-dischargelookup tables.

 In addition, height and density columns can be scaled in the internal tables by including

-for scaling the height data.scale density
+scale heightfor scaling the height data.scale densityfor scaling the density data.

 Note